Durvillaea: Chile

 D. antarctica and D. incurvata have been used in Chilean cuisine for salads and stews, predominantly by the Mapuche indigenous people who refer to it as collofe or kollof.
 The same species is also called cochayuyo (cocha: lake, and yuyo: weed), and hulte in Quechua.
 The kelp harvest, complemented with shellfish gathering, supports artisanal fishing communities in Chile.
 Exclusive harvest rights are designated using coves or caletas, and the income for fishers (and their unions) often depends upon the sale of cochayuyo.

 New Zealand

-Māori use D. antarctica (rimurapa) and D. poha to make traditional pōhā bags, which are used to transport food and fresh water, to propagate live shellfish, and to make clothing and equipment for sports.
+Maori use D. antarctica and D. poha to make traditional pōhā bags, which are used to transport food and fresh water, to propagate live shellfish, and to make clothing and equipment for sports.
 Pōhā are especially associated with Ngāi Tahu and are often used to carry and store muttonbird (tītī) chicks.
 The Ngāi Tahu Claims Settlement Act 1998 protects Durvillaea bull kelp from commercial harvesting within the tribe's traditional seaweed-gathering areas.

 People living in coastal Otago and Southland have also traditionally carved bouncing balls, including cricket balls, out of the solid stipes of Durvillaea.